SomethingNewUK/party-constitution/financial-scheme.md

 1.15 The party will submit a campaign expenditure return if we have candidates contesting a UK Parliamentary election, European election, Scottish Parliamentary election, National Assembly of Wales election, or Northern Ireland Assembly election.
 The campaign expenditure return will be submitted within three months of the date of the election if our expenditure is less than £250,000 or within six months of the date of the election if our expenditure exceeds £250,000.
 We note that if our expenditure during the campaign exceeds £250,000 our return must be submitted with an auditor’s certificate.

-1.16 In order to ensure compliance with the legislation, Alexander Hilton will:
+1.16 In order to ensure compliance with the legislation, Raymond James Smith will:

 * ensure that campaign expenditure and claims payments are duly authorised, received and paid on time and that all relevant receipts and invoices are kept
 * put in place budgeting and monitoring arrangements to ensure that campaign expenditure is within the statutory limits